 Want some #TeamBones orange clothing?
 Don't miss out on getting yourself, or a loved one, some fabulous orange pieces whilst helping to raise vital awareness and life-saving funds!
 Shop now.

 Want something more challenging this #SarcomaAwareness Month?
-Sign up to one of our new and exciting month-long challenges.
+Sign up to our next exciting month-long challenges.
 Start your training, fundraising and raising awareness in July then smash your challenge in August.

-Whether you’re a runner, gym go-er or new to fitness, there is something for everyone.
-Walk or run 100 Miles or take on 5000 Mountain Climbers in August and have the chance to bag yourself a free #TeamBones t-shirt to raise #SarcomaAwareness, PLUS you'll get yourself an awesome medal at the end!
-Whichever challenge you choose, you'll be making a huge difference to those affected by primary bone cancer.
-Choose your challenge and sign up below now.
+Walk or run 100 Miles and bag yourself a free #TeamBones t-shirt to raise vital #SarcomaAwareness, PLUS if you reach the fundraising target, you'll get yourself an awesome medal at the end!
+You'll be making a huge difference to those affected by primary bone cancer.
+Sign up below now.

 Help educate others...

 As always we will be sharing lots of posts, stories, news and announcements through #SarcomaAwareness Month.
 Help educate others and spread the word:

 - Share your own experience of bone sarcoma / primary bone cancer with friends and family on social media using the hashtag #SarcomaAwareness